SINAebrahimi99/Suricata-Home-Lab/README.md

 Suricata uses specific rules to define patterns of traffic that should be monitored, alerted on, or blocked.

-note! : Snort and Suricata rules structure are the same and you can use your rule for both tools (especially for basic detection scenarios).

 every suricata rule is made of 3 main part : Action, Header, Rule Option

 ``` (Action) [protocol] [source_ip] [source_port] -> [destination_ip] [destination_port] (options) ```